Ezra Wheeler

 Ezra Wheeler (December 23, 1820 – September 19, 1871) was an American politician, lawyer, and judge who served a single term in the United States House of Representatives, representing the 5th congressional district of Wisconsin from 1863 to 1865 as a Democrat in the 38th United States Congress.

 Early life and education

 Wheeler was born in Chenango County, New York, on December 23, 1820.
 He received a liberal preparatory schooling and graduated from Union College in 1842.
 After moving to Berlin, Wisconsin, in 1849, Wheeler began studying law.

 Career

 Wheeler was admitted to the bar; he commenced practice in Berlin.

 Wheeler served as a member of the Wisconsin State Assembly in 1853.
 Additionally, he served as a judge of Green Lake County from 1854 to 1862.

 In 1862, Wheeler was elected to a single term in the United States House of Representatives, defeating Republican state senator Edward L. Browne in the general election.
 Wheeler served from March 4, 1863 to March 3, 1865, representing the newly created 5th congressional district of Wisconsin as a Democrat in the 38th United States Congress.
+He was one of 14 House Democrats to vote in favor of the Thirteenth Amendment to the United States Constitution on its second and final vote, and also one of 4 to vote in favor of it on its first vote.

 Following his tenure in Congress, Wheeler resumed practicing law in Berlin.